 We invite you to consult the website of the Federal Office of Public Health, if you are interested in an overview of the current situation relative to the epidemiology of influenza-like illness cases in Switzerland.
 The annual epidemic threshold is of 69 cases of influenza illness per 100'000 inhabitants.
 It was exceeded on week 02/2020.

 Report on the activity of influenza viruses (NRCI data)

 Table 1.
-Report of influenza virus activity in the Sentinella population
+Report of influenza and SARS-CoV-2 viruses activity in the Sentinella population

-Chart 1: Overview of the activity of human influenza viruses in the Sentinella population and incidence (‰) of influenza-like illness in the Swiss population
+Chart 1: Overview of the activity of human influenza and SARS-CoV-2 viruses in the Sentinella population and incidence (‰) of influenza-like illness in the Swiss population

 Chart 2: Percent positive and negative samples for influenza A and B. Since week 40/19 (left).
 During the week 13/2020 (right).

 Of the 487 influenza viruses tested since week 40/19, 205 were identified as A(H1N1)pdm09 strains and 97 as A (H3N2) strains; 178 Influenza B virus were also detected among which 177 bolonged to the Victoria-lineage (Charts 1 and 3).

 Chart 3: Number of negative and positive influenza A subtypes / B lineages since week 40/19

 The 26 A(H1N1) pdm09 viruses tested are well recognized by the reference antiserum produced against the vaccine strain A/ Brisbane/02/2018.
 Similarly, 3 out of 4 A(H3N2) viruses tested show reactivity with the reference antiserum against the vaccine strain A/ Kansas/14/2017 (Table 2).